INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Comparison with S20

 \section{Comparison with S20}

-A tentative estimate of the stellar velocity dispersion for 17 of the \INSPIRE\, DR1 objects was already presented in S20 where, however, it was inferred from very low SNR spectra, hence the very large error bars.
-The most sensible comparison can be done plotting the values reported in Table 3 and 4 of S20, which were extrapolated to the effective radii against the ones we inferred from the R50 aperture, as done in the bottom panel of Figure~\ref{fig:comp_S20}.
-Here the agreement is sub-optimal, although not terrible, since only 5 systems have stellar velocity dispersion measurements in disagreement for more than $1.5\sigma$ errors.
-Overall, the values reported in S20 are systematically larger than the ones we inferred here.
-Only for two galaxies we find, from the much better XSH spectra, a larger velocity dispersion.
+A tentative estimate of the stellar velocity dispersion for 17 of the \INSPIRE\, DR1 objects was already presented in S20 where, however, it was inferred from spectra with very low S/N, hence the very large error bars.
+The velocity dispersion values reported in Tables 3 and 4 of \citetalias{Scognamiglio20} were extrapolated to the effective radii with Eq.~1 of \citet{Cappellari+06}.
+Hence, although we do not believe that the correction is appropriate for ground-based spectra of UCMGs, where the seeing completely dominated, we apply the correction in the same way as in \citetalias{Scognamiglio20}, and bring our values to the \Reff too.

+Figure~\ref{fig:comp_S20} shows the values we obtain versus those measured in S20, both corrected in the same way to the same aperture.
+Here the agreement is suboptimal, although not terrible, as only five systems have stellar velocity dispersion measurements in disagreement for more than $1.5\sigma$ errors.
+Overall, the values reported in S20 are systematically larger than the ones we inferred, \text{as seen in the histogram shown in the inset of Figure~\ref{fig:comp_S20}}.
+Only for two galaxies do we find a slightly larger velocity dispersion value from the much better XSH spectra.

 The remaining two objects (J0847+0112 and J0920+0212) have a publicly available GAMA spectrum.
-We have downloaded them and computed the velocity dispersion values using \ppxf\, with an identical configuration to that used for the XSH spectra.
-In this case (blue points), a very good agreement is found between the values inferred from XSH and these inferred from GAMA spectra ($\sigma_{\mathrm{GAMA, J0847}} = 233\pm9$; $\sigma_{\mathrm{GAMA, J0920}} =239\pm14$).
+We downloaded them and computed the velocity dispersion values using \ppxf\, with an identical configuration to that used for the XSH spectra.
+In this case (blue points), very good agreement is found between the values inferred from XSH and those inferred from GAMA spectra ($\sigma_{\mathrm{GAMA, J0847}} = 233\pm9$; $\sigma_{\mathrm{GAMA, J0920}} =239\pm14$).